-7.6.1 Teams must keep the ball in their offensive half after gaining possession in their offensive half, or after carrying the ball across the centerline and making contact in the offensive half.
-Violation will result in possession awarded to the non-offending team.

-7.6.2 BACKCOURT VIOLATION - When a loose ball or a player with possession of the ball comes in contact with the centerline of the floor for any reason other than a shot on goal or the defensive team being the last to touch the ball, it shall be a backcourt violation.
+- 7.6.1 Teams must keep the ball in their offensive half after gaining possession in their offensive half, or after carrying the ball across the centerline and making contact in the offensive half.
+Violation will result in possession awarded to the non-offending team. - 7.6.2 BACKCOURT VIOLATION When a loose ball or a player with possession of the ball comes in contact with the centerline of the floor for any reason other than a shot on goal or the defensive team being the last to touch the ball, it shall be a backcourt violation.
 If the offense was the last to touch the ball prior to the ball going into the backcourt, without a reset of the shot clock, the referee shall hold the sounding of the whistle until it is apparent that the non-offended team will not gain possession.
 Possession shall be awarded to the non-offending team where the ball comes to rest with the exception of immediately in front of goal.
-Immediately in front of the goal is deemed approximately a 10-yard radius from the center point of the top of the goalie crease.
+Immediately in front of the goal is deemed approximately a 10-yard radius from the center point of the top of the goalkeeper crease.
 The offensive team cannot intentionally direct the ball into the backcourt for any reason regardless if they are considered to have possession or not.
-When a goalie is pulled for an extra attacker and the ball travels across center and travels into the goal, this play is regarded as a good goal.
+When a goalkeeper is pulled for an extra attacker and the ball travels across center and travels into the goal, this play is regarded as a good goal.

-7.6.3 BACKCOURT VIOLATION OFF A FACE-OFF - Should a player gain possession of the ball immediately after a face-off, then the ball and/or the player with possession of the ball is allowed to move towards his defensive zone, but is only permitted to cross one line from where the player was deemed to gain original possession.
-Once the player has established possession and his forward direction toward his offensive zone, he will be have committed a back court violation should the loose ball and/or the player with possession of the ball come in contact with the line immediately behind him.
+7.6.3 BACKCOURT VIOLATION OFF A FACE-OFF - Should a player gain possession of the ball immediately after a face-off, then the ball and/or the player with possession of the ball is allowed to move towards their defensive zone.
+Once the player has established possession and their forward direction toward their offensive zone, the player will have committed a back court violation should the loose ball and/or the player with possession of the ball come in contact with the line immediately behind them.
 Behind being the next line towards the player's defensive zone.